hbs-guidance/draft-hbs-state/draft-ietf-pquip-hbs-state.md

 creating N = 2<sup>h-s</sup> partitions or sectors, which are instantiated as N height-s Merkle trees whose root nodes are considered interior nodes of the overall height-h Merkle tree.
-Hence, there is no additional OTS required to sign their root nodes; their values are used as-is in the underlying S-HBS scheme's tree ascent mechanism, yielding a common public key (i.e., root node) for all sectors.
+Hence, there is no additional OTS required to sign their root nodes; their values are used as-is in the underlying Stateful HBS scheme's tree ascent mechanism, yielding a common public key (i.e., root node) for all sectors.
 Care MUST be taken to ensure that each sector uses the same root tree identifier (i.e., the "I" value for HSS/LMS and "root" value for